Romance Scams on Social Media: How They Work and How to Escape

-What Is a Romance Scam?
+What Is a Romance Scam

 A romance scam is a confidence fraud in which a criminal establishes a fake online romantic relationship with a victim for the purpose of stealing money, extracting personal information, or manipulating the victim into participating in other criminal activities.
 The criminal uses a fabricated identity — typically an attractive, successful, and emotionally appealing persona built using stolen photographs, AI-generated images, and carefully constructed backstories — to cultivate genuine emotional attachment in the victim before exploiting that attachment for financial gain.

 The romance scam operates across virtually every online platform where people connect — dating apps, social media sites, messaging platforms, online forums, and even professional networking sites.
 The scammer’s initial contact may be through a direct message on a dating app, an unexpected social media connection request, an unsolicited text message claiming to have reached the wrong number, or even through a fake job listing.
 The common thread across all variants of the romance scam is the deliberate construction of emotional intimacy as a tool of exploitation.
+The platform-specific Facebook angle is covered in our romance scam on Facebook guide, and the crypto-investment hybrid in our pig butchering romance scam guide.

 The FBI identifies the romance scam as one of the most prevalent and financially damaging fraud schemes operating globally, noting that the criminals who carry out these scams are experts at what they do — they are genuine, caring, and believable in ways that make their fraudulent nature extremely difficult to detect until significant financial and emotional harm has already occurred.
 The FBI emphasises that anyone can fall victim to a romance scam, regardless of age, education, intelligence, or life experience.

-How Romance Scams Work Step by Step
+How It Works, Step by Step

 Step 1: Creating the Fake Identity

 The romance scam begins with the criminal constructing a convincing fake identity.
 Profile photographs are sourced from stolen social media images, modelling photographs, or increasingly from AI-generated imagery that creates an attractive face that does not belong to any real person and therefore cannot be identified through reverse image search.
 The persona created for the romance scam is typically highly appealing — the scammer claims to be a successful professional such as a doctor, engineer, military officer, or international businessperson, which provides a plausible reason for being unable to meet in person and creates an impression of financial stability that makes later requests for money seem incongruous and therefore more believable.
+Criminal networks operating romance scams develop detailed scripts and personas that have been refined through extensive experience of what works.
+They research their target’s social media profiles and dating app information to understand the victim’s interests, values, and emotional vulnerabilities, then construct a persona specifically tailored to appeal to that individual.

 Step 2: Establishing Contact and Building Initial Trust